Anastasia Pavlyuchenkova: 2016: Wimbledon quarterfinal and steady ranking

-2017: Australian Open QF and three WTA Tour titles
+2017: Australian Open quarterfinal and three titles

 Pavlyuchenkova opened her new season at the Auckland Open where she was defeated in the opening round by Julia Görges.
 She then made the quarterfinals in Sydney by claiming excellent victories over Samantha Stosur and defending champion Svetlana Kuznetsova before falling to Eugenie Bouchard in straight sets.
 Seeded 24th at the Australian Open, Pavlyuchenkova defeated a pair of Russians in Evgeniya Rodina and Natalia Vikhlyantseva to reach the third round where she saw off 11th seed Elina Svitolina in three sets, thus advancing to her maiden second week appearance at the tournament.
 There, she took down an eighth-seeded Kuznetsova in straight sets to cruise into her fourth overall Grand Slam quarterfinal, her second in as many as six months.
-With this achievement, Pavlyuchenkova has now made the quarterfinals at each of the four Grand Slam events.
+With this achievement, Pavlyuchenkova has now made the quarterfinals at each of the four major events.
 There, she lost to eventual runner-up Venus Williams in straight sets.

 After a string of early losses in the Middle East, Pavlyuchenkova rebounded at the Indian Wells Open.
 There, she beat Anett Kontaveit and 17th seed Barbora Strýcová before going on to upset fifth seed Dominika Cibulková in three sets to reach her first quarterfinal here since her semifinal run back in 2009.
 There, she fell to eventual runner-up Kuznetsova in straight sets.
 She then exited in the third round of the Miami Open to Bethanie Mattek-Sands.

-The following month, in Monterrey, Pavlyuchenkova reached the quarterfinals after defeating Tatjana Maria and qualifier Kristie Ahn before surviving fifth seed Timea Babos to cruise into her first semifinal in eleven tries, her first since the Kremlin Cup in 2015.
+The following month, in Monterrey, Pavlyuchenkova reached the quarterfinals after defeating Tatjana Maria and qualifier Kristie Ahn, before surviving fifth seed Tímea Babos to cruise into her first semifinal in eleven tries, her first since the Kremlin Cup in 2015.
 There, she beat third seed Caroline Garcia and in a rematch of the 2013 final, top seed Angelique Kerber, for her ninth career title, her fourth at the tournament.
 After an unsuccessful Fed Cup campaign against Belgium for a place in the World Group, dropping her singles match to Elise Mertens, with the Russian team ultimately losing the tie 2–3, Pavlyuchenkova reached her second final of the year in Rabat.
 En route, she had defeated the likes of Conny Perrin, Ekaterina Makarova, seventh seed Lauren Davis and Sara Errani.
 She then beat Francesca Schiavone in straight sets for her tenth career title, her second on clay.